TyronCameron/Taproots.jl/README.md

 Iterators.filter(x -> x isa String, leaves(my_data)) |> first # gives us the only string in the data structure ...
 "I don't even need to stick to one type ... but obviously a string has no children"
 ```

-Packages like this one are nice but you may be worried about interoperability with other nice (potentially more expansive) packages.
-So to make it all work out nicely, you can grab an adjacency matrix of your taproot whenever you want.
+Packages like this one are nice but you may be worried about interoperability with other (potentially more expansive) packages.
+So to make it all work out plainly, you can grab an adjacency matrix of your taproot whenever you want.

 ```julia
 adjacencymatrix(my_data) # gives us an adjacency matrix of 1s and 0s